Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ## First route: `JumpSystem + DiscreteProblem + DelayJumpSet`
 ### [Markovian part](@id Markovian_part)
 [Catalyst.jl](https://github.com/SciML/Catalyst.jl) provides a comprehensive interface to modelling reaction networks in Julia and can be used to construct models fully-compatible with DelaySSAToolkit.
 For more details on how to construct a reaction network, we recommend reading [Catalyst's tutorial](https://catalyst.sciml.ai/stable/tutorials/using_catalyst/).
-In our example, the model can be defined as:
+In our example, the Markovian part (**model without delays**) of the model can be defined as:
 ```julia
 rn = @reaction_network begin
     ρ, S+I --> E+I